xapian/xapian-docsprint/concepts/search/queryparser.rst

 Stop words
 ~~~~~~~~~~

-Xapian also supports a `stop words` list, which allows you to specify words
+Xapian also supports a `stop word` list, which allows you to specify words
 which should be removed from a query before processing.
 This stop list can
-be overridden within user search, so that searches can use them, for
+be overridden within user search, so stop words can still be searched for
-example if a stop word list contained 'the' and a search was for:
+if desired, for example if a stop word list contained 'the' and a search
+was for:

 	+the +document

 Then the search would find relevant documents which contained both 'the'
 and 'document'.
-When searching for phrases, stop words do not apply, for
+Also, when searching for phrases, stop words do not apply,
-example:
+for example:

 	"the green space" retrieves documents with this exact phrase

 Parser Flags
 ~~~~~~~~~~~~
-The operation of the QueryParser can be altered through the use of bitwise flags, combined with a logical OR operator; these flags include:
+The operation of the QueryParser can be altered through the use of flags, combined with a bitwise OR operator; these flags include:

 	* FLAG_BOOLEAN: enables support for AND, OR, etc and bracketed expressions